sfiala2/498_NO2_Pred/manuscript.md

 4. Long-short term memory neural network (LSTM)
 5. Gated Recurrent Unit (GRU)

-There are several other advanced ones such as General Adversarial Networks,Auto-encoders and Deep Belief Neural networks.
+There are several other advanced ones such as General Adversarial Networks, Auto-encoders and Deep Belief Neural networks.
 However, we restrict our discussion to the five types listed above.

 We will first discuss, briefly, the CNN, RNN, LSTM and GRU before moving on to the Feed formal neural network which is the neural network model used in this project.